DCard2512/GroupProjectData101/README.md

-# Title: Mini DataSheet of Covid-19 Clinical Trials Dataset
+# Title: A Mini Datasheet of Covid-19 Clinical Trials Dataset Using Mircrosoft Datasheets for Datasets Framework

 #### By: Diego Cardenas & Kiran Treacy